 South Australian laws for composting toilets

-Under the Wastewater Regulations in South Australia all composting toilets are the subject of a product approval by SA Health.
+Under the Wastewater Regulations in South Australia, all composting toilets are the subject of product approval by SA Health.

 Tasmanian laws for composting toilets

 If you live in the Apple Isle we are jealous - although having our head office in Queensland has its perks!
 If you’re looking for a list of accredited suppliers of composting toilets in Tasmania, take a look at this page on the Consumer, Building and Occupational Services website